 -Once in Meghri, you can catch a morning 7:30am bus to Yerevan for 5000AMD.
 It will get you in to WHERE at 4pm.
 The metro is located opposite the drop of point and can get you to some parts of the city for 100AMD.
 Sadly, the metro is only 9 stops so the list of areas it can take you is quite slim.
 Taxis are also available and are a great option for reaching the areas the metro won’t covers

 -The border itself is very beautiful.
 You might want to keep your camera handy in case you plan on snapping a few pictures.

 -Check your visa status.
-Make sure you have your visa for Armenia in advance (Australians can stay in Armenia visa free for 180 days)
+Make sure you have your visa for Armenia in advance (Australians can stay in Armenia visa free for HOW LONG)

--Get your Iranian rial changed before reaching Armenia.
-There are very few cash exchanges outside of Iran, and despite online reports that the border has a place to exchange your cash, this is only on the Iranian side.
+-Get your Iranian rial changes before reaching Armenia.
+There are very few cash exchanges outside of Iran, and despite reading that the border has an exchange Center, that is only on the Iranian side.

--There are ATM’s on the Armenian side, so you can finally retrieve some money!
+-There are ATM’s on he Armenian side, so you can finally retrieve some money!
 ATMS in Iran don’t accept Visa or MasterCard, so it was nice to have some fresh cash.

 -TripAdvisor (for restaurants) won’t work in Meghri.